 The pair both struck in the second half in France to clinch victory and first place in Group C for the Ligue 1 clubMonaco clinched top spot in Champions League Group C thanks to second half strikes from Aymen Abdennour and Fabinho at the Stade Louis II.

-Zenit required victory to pip the home side to a place in the round of 16, and though the club had the better of the first half, it was largely outplayed after the break.
+Zenit required victory to pip their hosts to a place in the round of 16, and though they had the better of the first half, they were largely outplayed after the break.

-The result left Monaco with a third successive victory and clean sheet in all competitions.
-Moreover, the team progressed having conceded just one goal in six Champions League matches.
+The result gave Monaco a third successive victory and clean sheet in all competitions.
+Moreover, they progressed having conceded just one goal in six Champions League matches.

-The French outfit has successfully navigated its last three group-stage campaigns, having lost in the 2003-04 final and succumbed to last-16 elimination the following campaign.
+The French outfit have successfully navigated their last three group-stage campaigns, having lost in the 2003-04 final and succumbed to last-16 elimination the following campaign.

-Leonardo Jardim will also take heart from success in Europe as free-spending Monaco struggles to keep up with Ligue 1's frontrunners.
+Leonardo Jardim will also take heart from success in Europe as free-spending Monaco struggle to keep up with Ligue 1's frontrunners.

-Wallace, deputizing for the suspended Ricardo Carvalho, blocked a Salomon Rondon drive, Aymen Abdennour scrambled a loose ball clear and Danijel Subasic punched away a Danny free kick as the home side held on.
+Wallace, deputising for the suspended Ricardo Carvalho, blocked a Salomon Rondon drive, Abdennour scrambled a loose ball clear and Danijel Subasic punched away a Danny free-kick as the hosts held on.

 Monaco belatedly came to life in the 35th minute.
 Jeremy Toulalan was the unlikely employer of some fine trickery down the right, which enabled him to cut inside and fire a low shot narrowly wide.

-Zenit rapidly resumed taking the game to its opponent, but Nicolas Lombaerts' close-range header from a corner went straight into the arms of Subasic and the first half finished goalless.
+Zenit rapidly resumed taking the game to their opponents, but Nicolas Lombaerts' close-range header from a corner went straight into the arms of Subasic and the first half finished goalless.